SayedSuhaib/todo-notes-app/README.md

 Run the following command to start the server: npm start

 API Endpoints:

   1.Create a New To-Do Note
-    Endpoint: POST /api/notes
+    -Endpoint: POST /api/notes
-    Description: Create a new to-do note.
+    -Description: Create a new to-do note.

     Request Body:
     {